Storage Spaces and Slow Parity Performance

 Now that your virtual disk (or Space) is created, you can head right into Disk Management console of Windows, and you will find new, empty disk chilling in there:

 From here, it’s business as usual.
-Create new volume and partition as you normally would’ve, and do not forget to set the AUS
+Create new volume and partition as you normally would’ve, and do not forget to set the AUS correctly.
+Now you are able to enjoy full speeds.

 Sources:

-How would this work with 7x4TB disks with parity?
+1. How would this work with 7x4TB disks with parity?
 I would need to set an interleave size of 24K which is not viable… thanks for any help

-Then this become efficiency discussion.
+1. Then this become efficiency discussion.
 You can create 3 column parity space on a pool with 7 disks, but your efficiency would be 66% (2 disks worth of data, 1 disk worth of parity).
 That means on a 7x4TB disks with 28TB theoretical capacity, you would see around ~18.5TB usable space.
 However, if you bump this up to 5 columns, then your efficiency jumps to 80% (4 disks worth of data for every 1 disk worth of parity).
 This scheme, used on all of 7 disks in the pool would give you 5.6 disks worth of capacity, or 22.4TB.

 Your allocation unit size on partition has to be divisible entirely by interleave size – so in your case a 256kB allocation unit size on partition would be fully divisible by 64kB interleave (column width).
 If you set your virtual disk as 5 column parity w/ Interleave of 64kB, you would align perfectly.
 The little downside to this would be that instead of having 6 columns for data and 1 column for parity (which would give you highest possible storage efficiency), you’ll have 4 columns for data and 1 column for parity, which on 7 disks will degrade storage efficiency as per above.